Is AI Dangerous?

 Real-World Benefits of AI

-For example, UNESCO notes AI “has created many opportunities” worldwide – from faster medical diagnoses to better connectivity through social media and automating tedious work tasks.
+AI has created many opportunities worldwide – from faster medical diagnoses to better connectivity through social media and automating tedious work tasks.

 Economists even compare AI's rapid spread to past technology revolutions.